Futures Betting Guide

-Futures wagering can be quite lucrative.
+Futures betting can be quite lucrative.
 However, there’s also a good chance of losses as not all of your selections will be correct.

 To further understand the futures market, let’s walk through a few examples using different sports.

-Let’s say that you’re interested in placing a bet on the winner of next year’s Super Bowl.
+Let’s say that you’re interested in betting on next year’s Super Bowl.
 After glancing at the odds, you’re sold on one of the current favorites being the winner.
 Here’s what the odds look like: